Right to Buy - things to consider

 If you are accepted to go ahead with your application, L&Q will need to follow anti-money laundering laws.
 This means we'll need you to confirm how you'll be funding the purchase.
 If you're using savings to pay for this, we'll need to see evidence showing where this money came from.
 Your purchase may be delayed if you don't give us this information when requested, or if you do not respond satisfactorily to any questions that may be raised.

 We may also need to use an identity verification agency to confirm your identity.

 Not eligible for right to buy or right to acquire?

 If you're not eligible, you might want to take a look at the other home ownership options that L&Q offer.
-You can find more information on your eligibility for these on our website.
+You can find more information on your eligibility for these in our help and advice section.